mephistophyles/mephistophyles.github.io/_drafts/blog_topics.md

 * Book that shows each civilisations knowledge of the world around them through their maps.
 Compare the various stages of advancement and the styles of the maps.
 See how they influence over another as the civilizations meet.
 * To what extent are optimization programs and random/genetic algorithms used to optimize chip design?
 Is there a theoretical maximum in density that we already have reached and it is now more a question of power/best dissipation?
     * How about the creation of non linear and new designed logic gates/transistors?
 * Consider the half-way there portion of our desire to get human gene editing to work for designer babies.
 Would we discard the ones we don't think are good enough?
 Would we create beings that suffer immensely?
-What is ethical?
+What is ethical (what about the fact that some people will do it anyways, and this could create a sort of arms race or an even wider divide between haves and have-nots)?
 There's certain plenty of historical precedent about this.